-The majority of children with scoliosis have a curvature of the spine that is less than 20 degrees, which is considered mild, and require no treatment.
-Regular X-rays detect whether any changes have developed.
+The majority of children with scoliosis have a curvature of the spine that is less than 20 degrees, which is considered mild, and requires no treatment.
+Regular X-rays can detect whether changes develop.

 If the spine curves 25–40 degrees in a child who is still growing, experts typically recommend that the child wear a brace to help slow the progression of the curve.
-The braces use pressure to straighten the spine and are adjusted as the child grows.
+The brace uses pressure to straighten the spine and is adjusted as the child grows.
 A brace does not cure scoliosis or reverse the existing curve, but it can prevent the curve from progressing further.
 Braces are helpful with idiopathic scoliosis but not congenital or neuromuscular scoliosis.

-When the spine has a curve that is greater than 40 degrees, surgery typically is recommended because scoliosis this extreme tends to get worse after a child stops growing.
+When the spine has a curve that is greater than 40 degrees, surgery is typically recommended because scoliosis this extreme tends to worsen after a child stops growing.
 Although the curve cannot be corrected completely, surgery aims to correct it as much as possible by fusing the bones in the curve together.
 The bones are held in place with metal rods until the bones heal together.
 After surgery, a brace can help stabilize the spine.